Gaziantep Province

 An important trading center since ancient times, the province is also one of Turkey's major manufacturing zones, and its agriculture is dominated by the cultivation of pistachio nuts.

 In ancient times, first under the power of Yamhad, then the Hittites and later the Assyrians controlled the region.
 It saw much fighting during the Crusades, and Saladin won a key battle there in 1183.
 After World War I and the Ottoman Empire's disintegration, it was invaded by the forces of the French Third Republic during the Turkish War of Independence.
 It was returned to Turkish control after the Treaty of Lausanne was signed, formally ending hostilities between Turkey and the Allies of World War I.

 Originally known as Antep, the title gazi (meaning veteran in Turkish) was added to the province's and the provincial capital's name in 1921, due to its population's actions during the Turkish War of Independence.

 Kilis Province was part of Gaziantep Province until it separated in 1994.
-Turks are the majority in the province.
+Turks are the majority in the province although there is a substantial Kurdish population.

 Geography

-Gaziantep is traversed by the northeasterly line of equal latitude and longitude.
+Gaziantep is traversed by the northeasterly lines of equal latitude and longitude.